Find results near a specified location

 Longitude Choose a custom field to use for the longitude value, if stored separately from the latitude (optional).
 See below for more info.

-Radius UI The UI element to use for the radius selector (Dropdown, Slider or None)
+Radius UI The UI element to use for the radius selector (“Dropdown”, “Slider”, or “None”)

 Radius options A comma-separated list of radius choices.
 The values need to be integers.
 Default: “10, 25, 50, 100, 250”.
-These radius choices can be changed programmatically if needed.
+These radius choices can be customized programmatically if needed.
+This setting is only available if the “Radius UI” setting is set to “Dropdown”.

 Default radius The default radius to be shown in the radius selector.
-If left empty, the first radius option will be the default if the Radius UI is set to Dropdown, and the middle of the range will be the default if the Radius UI is set to Slider.
+If left empty, the first radius option will be the default if the “Radius UI” setting is set to “Dropdown”, and the middle of the range will be the default if the “Radius UI” setting is set to “Slider”.
+The default radius can be customized programmatically if needed.

 Placeholder text The placeholder text that appears within the input box (default: “Enter location”).
-Note: this text is translatable with the facetwp_i18n hook.
+Note: this text is translatable/customizable with the facetwp_i18n hook.
 The default text is also translatable with a translation plugin or a WordPress gettext filter (see this example).

 Data source